 Your involvement in their education can help set them up for success this year and into the future.

 What exactly does that look like, and how can we dads focus our involvement?
-Here are three ideas that come to mind that you can consider adding to what you already do:
+Here are three ideas that you can consider adding to what you already do:

 Another great way to be involved is to volunteer a day at the school.
-Get involved through the WATCH D.O.G.S. program or contact your child’s school to make it happen.
+Get involved through a local program or contact your child’s school to make it happen.

 Action Points & Questions for Reflection and Discussion

 - What’s your general impression about the start of a new school year for your children?
 Are you optimistic for their year?
 Relieved to have them out of the house and back in a routine?
 Something else?

 - For each of your kids, think back over the past year of their lives.
 How have they changed and grown?
 Verbally or in writing, affirm each one for something positive you’ve noticed.

 - What is a “successful” school year for each of your kids?
 (It will probably be different for each one.)
 Talk through that with them and make sure they know you love them no matter what.

 - What were you like when you were your child’s age?
 Relive some memories and share some ways you’ve changed for the better since then.